Eastman Johnson Catalogue Raisonné

 10.0 Civil War Themes

-Johnson was 36 years old when the Civil War began.
+Johnson was thirty-six years old when the Civil War began.
 Although he did not serve in the Union Army, he followed the Union troops in search of subjects that would appeal to a pro-Union audience.
 He also painted pictures of the homefront. —PH

 Hills no. 10.0.2